-Sensitive to the village edge location, our architect – Haysom Ward Miller – has come up with an innovative design featuring three curved terraces under green roofs.
-These terraces frame the site entrance and provide a gateway to the new green.
-The grass roofs – dipping from two storey to single storey and curving to enclose the new green – are designed to reflect the surrounding chalkland landscape.
+Sensitive to the green belt, village edge location, the design by local architect Haysom Ward Miller (Grand Designs House of the Year 2018, Winner RIBA East 2021) features three curved terraces – topped with green roofs – framing the site entrance and providing a gateway to the central landscaped green.
+The green roofs – dipping from two storey to single storey and curving to enclose the new green – are designed to reflect the surrounding chalkland landscape.

-Designed for sustainability, the homes will achieve high standards of energy efficiency keeping residents’ running costs low.
-Air source heat pumps will be used to reduce reliance on fossil fuels and mechanically ventilated heat recovery will capture heat whilst providing good ventilation.
+Designed for sustainability, the homes will achieve high standards of energy efficiency and keep residents’ running costs low.
+Air source heat pumps will be used to reduce reliance on fossil fuels and mechanically ventilated heat recovery will minimise energy losses whilst providing good ventilation.

-Landscape enhancement measures will include the planting of native trees and hedgerows and provide enhanced access to the surrounding green belt.
+Our planning approval includes the provision of new allotments, orchards, parkland, a community garden, the planting of native trees and hedgerows, and enhanced public access to the surrounding green belt.

 Further details can be found on the South Cambs District Council webpages: Planning application ref S/4279/19/FL